-- Mobile device capabilities, features, and ports that may be allowed for use in the U.S. but are not - required during international travel, could be exploited.
-To reduce risk, the following capabilities on - the device should be disabled: infrared, Bluetooth, Near-Field Communication (NFC), and other - unneeded tools and applications such as those pre-installed by the mobile device vendor or the - 347 mobile cellular carrier. - 348 Settings to automatically join new Wi-Fi networks should be disabled.
-Location services should be - disabled for mobile apps that are not mission essential.
+Mobile device capabilities, features, and ports that may be allowed for use in the U.S. but are not required during international travel, could be exploited.
+To reduce risk, the following capabilities on the device should be disabled: infrared, Bluetooth, Near-Field Communication (NFC), and other unneeded tools and applications such as those pre-installed by the mobile device vendor or the mobile cellular carrier.

+Settings to automatically join new Wi-Fi networks should be disabled.
+Agencies should ensure that only approved applications have permissions to access geolocation data.

-350 4.1.8 Protect Voice and Text Communications
+4.1.8 Protect Voice and Text Communications

-- Voice and text message services are not secure and should not be used for CUI communications - unless authorized point-to-point encryption is used.
-Exceptions may be granted if approved secure - voice and/or messaging applications are installed on the device.
-Approval of such applications - should be coordinated with the agency's CISO or appropriate agency-designated authority.
+Voice and text message services are not secure and should not be used for CUI communications unless authorized point-to-point encryption is used.
+Exceptions may be granted if approved secure voice and/or messaging applications are installed on the device.
+Approval of such applications should be coordinated with the agency's CISO or appropriate agency-designated authority.